 Current students

 Elijah was born in 2000.
 He lives in Kenya.
 He is the oldest boy in a polygamous Masai family.
 In this family are 14 children.
 All children go to school.
 Three of the children go to secondary school with the help of the community.
 The parents are not educated, and income from the sale of goats and small jobs during market days has to provide for the whole family.
 The family owns eight goats.
 Kids to School sponsors him since September 2017.
 At that time he was in the first class grade at Tengecha Boys High school in Kericho.
-He hoped to graduate in November 2020.
 With a delay of six months due to the Corona pandemic, Elijah successfully completed secondary school (B+) in May 2021.
-In September 2021 he started his bachelor study in Science in Medical Laboratory at Meru University of Science and Technology.
+In September 2021 he started his Bachelor study in Science in Medical Laboratory at Meru University of Science and Technology.
 This study lasts four years.

 Asha was born in 2000.
 She is the third child in a family of four children.
 Her mother died and her father remarried.
 The parents are farmers and work as casual laborers.
 The family lives in Tanga.
 Asha completed the Steven Tito Academy at the end of 2018.
 In Tanzania, no school fees have to be paid for secondary school.
 Kids to School pays for Asha’s boarding school and school supplies.
 Since 2019, Asha has been attending Kiwangwa secondary school.
 Salama will have successfully completed secondary school at the end of 2022.
 Asha will start her vocational training in Zanzibar in February.
 She will first take a course in computer knowledge and then she will start her training to become a kindergarten teacher in June.
 The total training lasts 2 years